Beautiful bison artwork displayed across Canterbury

 On Friday 1st July, a stunning artistic project was unveiled outside the Gulbenkian Theatre at the University Campus.
 The artwork saw a plain wall turned into a beautiful bison mural and it is hoped that similar artwork celebrating nature will be funded in the future.

-The mural was designed and created by the street artist Mark Antony (ATM Street Art).
-It took five days to complete and speaking at the unveiling he said: ‘There is very little I find inspiring or hopeful these days, but the idea of the bison wilding the area and creating spaces that are left to nature, is one of the main things that gives me hope for the future.’
+The mural took five days to complete and was designed and created by street artist Mark Antony (ATM Street Art) who said: "There is very little I find inspiring or hopeful these days, but the idea of the bison wilding the area and creating spaces that are left to nature, is one of the main things that gives me hope for the future."

 The mural was funded by the University of Kent, together with councillors from Kent County Council and Canterbury City Council through members' grants.
 The project was co-ordinated by the Canterbury Society and the Canterbury Biodiversity Network.